SwapnS/KDD-F21-ipl/README.md

 IPL is a franchise-based T-20 Cricket competition organized by BCCI (Board of Control for Cricket in India).
 The first season of IPL was played in 2008 and its popularity is increasing ever since.
 Within a short period, IPL has become the highest revenue generating league of India.

 Data Analytics has been a part of Sports entertainment for a long time and being a cricket fan visualizing the statistics of cricket is mesmerizing.
-With the help of past data and knowledge base, we aim to use the Existing Data Analysis and Machine learning techniques to predict the winner of a particular IPL match.
+With the help of past data and knowledge base, we aim to use the Existing Data Analysis and Machine learning techniques to predict the winner of a particular IPL match after one inning.